 Lead support for Howardena Pindell: What Remains To Be Seen is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam and Joe Szokol, Linda and Bill Friend, and Stephanie and John Harris; Kenneth C. Griffin; The Andy Warhol Foundation for the Visual Arts; and Marilyn and Larry Fields.

-Generous support is provided by Jane M Saks/Nathan Cummings Foundation, Mr. and Mrs. Lee Broughton, Garth Greenan Gallery, Agnes Gund, Heiji and Brian Black, Lester N. Coney and Mesirow Financial, Ashlee Jacob, Lloyd A. Fry Foundation, Nickol and Darrel Hackett, Denise and Gary Gardner, Vicki and Bill Hood, Cheryl Mayberry McKissack and Eric McKissack, Desirée Rogers, and Dr. John E. Ellis.
+Generous support is provided by Nathan Cummings Foundation, with the support and encouragement of Jane Saks; Mr. and Mrs. Lee Broughton; Garth Greenan Gallery; Agnes Gund; Anonymous; Heiji and Brian Black; Lester N. Coney and Mesirow Financial; Ashlee Jacob; Nickol and Darrel Hackett; Denise and Gary Gardner; Vicki and Bill Hood; Bernard I. Lumpkin and Carmine D. Boccuzzi; Cheryl Mayberry McKissack and Eric McKissack; Jeanne and Kevin Poorman; Desirée and Victoria Rogers; Miyoung E. Lee; Dr. John E. Ellis; Cathy Ross and Chris Liguori; and Lloyd A. Fry Foundation.